mindfullsilence/LESS---A-Workflow-Process-Document/README.md

-Responsive OOLESS - a workflow process document
+Responsive LESS - a workflow process document
 ===============================================

-A contemplation and description of an object-oriented workflow using LESS
+A contemplation and description of a pseudo-object-oriented workflow using LESS

 ## How to read this document